 How about smearing caulk all around the urinal to seal it up good.
 That’s right, use your thumb.
 Why bother getting a straight line or keeping it neatly contained—just have at it.
 Unless, of course, it was “bring your 2-year-old to work” day.
 There is absolutely no excuse for this type of disgusting caulk job.
 I don’t care where you are—have some self-respect.

 Years and Years of Recaulking the Shower Stall

 I don’t know what to say about this except to admit, reservedly, that the photo was taken of my Jewish grandfather’s shower stall.
 This beautiful work of art reflects the work of years and years of my grandfather using one of his two go-to tools: caulk.
 The other tool?
 Duct tape, of course.
 He used both extensively when “fixing” a myriad of problems (while simultaneously creating several more down the road).

-This is nearly the worst caulking job I’ve ever encountered.
+This might be one of the absolute worst grouting and caulking jobs I’ve ever encountered.
 And I got up close and personal, having to clean it out and do the job properly once we moved them from their Florida home back to Pennsylvania.
 I don’t think I need to really say more.
 The photo truly speaks for itself.

 Using Brilliant White Caulk on Off-White Tile or Tubs

 Similar to the double-whammy shower above, choose the correct caulk color.
 When the tub and grout are not Brilliant White, why would you use Brilliant White caulk?
 Some people seem to only have the brightest, most brilliant white on-hand for caulking corners.
 Are they so proud of their work, they want everyone to see it?
 Are they trying to invent a new color palette?
 Does Brilliant White caulk cost that much less?
 Whatever the reason—friends don’t let friends caulk in a color that doesn’t match.